Brandi Glanville: Physical and mental health

 On April 10, 2025, Glanville stated on Tori Spelling's podcast MisSPELLING that she was contemplating suicide for six months following Manzo's 2023 allegations against her.
 In July 2023, Glanville was diagnosed with a stress-induced angioedema on her face.
 In December 2024, Glanville publicly stated on social media and in interviews with Entertainment Tonight and The US Sun she had lost five teeth from the angioedema, and had spent over $70,000 in having medical tests run (including treatment by Dr. Terry Dubrow), expressing her belief and uncited medical opinions she had been infected by a previously undiscovered species of human ectoparasite during filming of Real Housewives Ultimate Girls Trip in Morocco.
 Dr. Dubrow contested Glanville's claim of a parasite, stating to TMZ his belief it was "an infectious process or a foreign body reaction to something she's had injected," either bacterial or fungal in nature.
 In July 2025, Vicki Gunvalson attested that she too had contracted the same unsubstantiated parasite.

 By the end of March 2025, Glanville stated she had been receiving better medical advice from her fans on social media than medical professionals.
 On August 3, 2025, Glanville posted a video to TikTok showcasing self-inflicted chemical burns on her face and arms from misapplication of Nair hair removal cream.
 Despite her injury, Glanville espoused Nair as "the fountain of youth" and a cheaper alternative to pills, chemical peels, or photorejuvenation, and treated her chemical burns holistically instead of seeking professional care.
 Glanville had also begun referring to the alleged parasite as "Caroline", derisively named after Manzo.
 Due to the lack of evidence of a parasite and Glanville's self-medication, some fans expressed concern that she was experiencing delusional parasitosis.
+In May 2026, Glanville reported that she believed she had acquired "sexually transmitted ringworm" in her throat after performing oral sex on a recent partner.